robotframework/robotframework/atest/robot/log_level/readme_log_level_test.txt

 XC-HWP/ESW3-Queckenstedt

-28.02.2024
+29.02.2024

 --------------------------------------------------------------------------------------------------------------

 The "log level 'USER'" feature
 ==============================

-The bunch of log levels provided by the Robot Framework, has been extended by a log level 'USER'.
+The bunch of log levels provided by the Robot Framework, has been extended by a log level 'USER', that is placed between INFO and WARN.

 The reason for this new log level is to have a better separation between user specific log messages and standard messages provided by the Robot Framework itself (at default log level INFO).
-A user who really wants to have his own output only, has the ability now to switch to log level USER, at which all INFO messages (and below) from Robot Framework or other sources like Python keyword libraries or resource files are suppressed.
+A user who really wants to have his own output only, has the ability now to switch to log level USER, at which all INFO messages (and messages below INFO) from Robot Framework or other sources like Python keyword libraries or resource files are suppressed.

 This reduces the amount of content in Robot Framework output files.

-Additionally the standard output of Robot Framework has been reduced (carefully).

-Example: The Robot Framework logs the start and the end of a keyword execution (under log level INFO).
+Further output like the start and the end of a keyword execution, the start and the end of loops and IF conditions have been made log level dependent (debugfile.py and xmllogger.py) - with default level INFO.
-But when the affected keyword is the 'Log' keyword and when this Log keyword does not produce any output because of the log level does not fit, then it makes no sense to log the start and the end of this keyword.
-Or in other words: It makes no sense to log the start and the end of something that does not have any effect during test execution.
-Therefore corresponding output is suppressed now.
+Therefore in all levels above INFO those messages are not present in output files any more.

 Also this measure reduces the amount of content in Robot Framework output files and eases the readability.

-The new log level USER is placed between INFO and WARN.

 The "log level" self test